Higher Dip.Counselling and Psychotherapy Reg. MBACP

 - Level 4 Higher Education Bridging Unit in Counselling and Psychotherapy

-- Level 5 Higher Diploma in Counselling Practice
+- Level 5 Higher Diploma in Counselling and Psychotherapy Practice

 - Level 4 Certificate in Approaches to Counselling Children and Young People